 Matilda Egere-Cooper is Time Out's former London Community Editor.

-Whether you want to get fit, try a new way of commuting or upgrade your bike with a new set of wheels, there’s a growing number of independent bike shops in London that can hook you up – from fixing that custom two-wheeler to teaching you how to do it yourself.
-And when you've got your shiny new bike, treat yourself to a coffee at one of London's best bicycle cafes.
-Here are some of our favourite bike specialists.
+Londoners love cycling.
+More than 150,000 of us pass through central London on two wheels each day, which means that there are an awful lot of bikes knocking around in this city, and by extension an awful lot of lovely London bike shops out there too.
+Whether you want to try a new way of commuting, take your trusty old fixie for a service or upgrade with a swish new set of wheels, these brilliant independent bike shops in London can hook you up – from fixing that custom two-wheeler to teaching you how to do it yourself.
+And when you’ve bagged yourself a shiny new bike, treat yourself to a coffee at one of London’s best bicycle cafes.
+RECOMMENDED: Nine dreamy bike rides in and around London

 If there’s one thing we can all agree on it’s that, some days, experiencing the city from a plain old horizontal perspective just isn’t enough.
 On those occasions, as with most others, London will always provide the answer: and the answer is strapping yourself in and climbing up a pretend mountain, obviously.
 That’s right: climbing!
 Slightly more serious than the adult play areas and Ballie Ballerson’s of the city, climbing walls sit somewhere neatly between being an actual sport and still being a really good way to have a laugh with your mates on the London fun venn diagram.
 And, given that seems like a pretty good place to be, we’ve put together a list of some of the best vertical excitement that the capital has to offer.
 RECOMMENDED: Activities in London for big kids